 #1: Subject Line Length Can Impact Your Open Rate

-There are lots of devices that your email could land to.
+There are lots of devices that your email could land in.
 Let’s take Android as an example – there are so many different devices that are Android-powered.
-Check out this lengthy Wikipedia’s list to help you imagine!
-Now add all the Android versions, Apple devices, a variety of apps people use to access their inboxes, and… it’s not an easy job to make your email work well across all of them.
+Check out this lengthy Wikipedia list to help you imagine!
+Now add all the Android versions, Apple devices, and a variety of apps people use to access their inboxes, and… it’s not an easy job to make your email work well across all of them.

-And that’s not going to change with all the different mobile phones and tablets being released each year.
-Therefore, the first subject line tip that stays current these past few years is to count those subject line characters.
+And that will not change with all the different mobile phones and tablets being released yearly.
+Therefore, the first subject line tip that has stayed current these past few years is to count those subject line characters.
 Make your subject lines more mobile-friendly.